 Playing with a click and backing tracks is one of the best remedies for poor musicianship and a sloppy band because it provides an extra sense of guidance while at the same time forces everyone to play on tempo, making the band tighter.

 The key for implementation is to take it slow and not overwhelm your band.

 4. Advanced Techniques

 Once you are familiar with how to use Ableton Live to run your click and backing tracks, I recommend learning how to control ProPresenter from Ableton.
 Imagine if you never had late lyric or background cues in worship ever again?
-That’s what you can do by automating ProPresenter with Ableton Live.
-I have a video on how to do this as well.
+Ableton Live automation makes that possible.
+You can also automate lighting software.
+Check out my full Ableton Live setup here.

 That's how to get started with a click and backing tracks for your worship band.
 I hope this saves you some time and gives you the confidence to implement these tools at your church.
 I believe any worship leader at any skill level and with nearly any budget can accomplish this.
 If you have not started using a click and backing tracks, what's keeping you from doing so?
 Share your love and opinions in the comments below and let me know if you have any questions.